The Fatal Love-Spot

 insulting victims, bound in Grainne's ties.

 Come to your wits!
-Remember your profession,
+Remember your profession

 and heal this champion now before he dies.' -

-'And how?', Finn asked his son and almost swooned.
+'And how?'
+Finn asked his son and almost swooned.

 'I know a drink of water from your hands heals every wound.'

-Finn answered him, referring to his wife.
+Finn answered him and thought about his wife.

 'He robbed his leader of the High King's daughter,